Expat Tax Extensions: A Guide for Americans Living Abroad

 Form 4868 Needs to be Filed by June 15th to extend to the October tax deadline

-The due date for filing your expat tax return is the same as it would be for any other American citizen.
-Most years, the filing deadline is April 15th, but in 2023, that date has been extended to April 18th
+The due date for filing your expat tax return is the same as it would be for any other American citizen which was April 18th in 2023.

 There are a few expat tax extensions available.
 Let’s look at the options.

-If you live outside the United States on the annual tax filing deadline, you have an automatic two-month extension.
-Since the due date for 2023 is April 18, that would mean an automatic extension to June 15th if you miss the initial deadline.
+As mentioned above, If you live outside the United States on the annual tax filing deadline, you have an automatic two-month extension.
+Since the due date for 2023 was April 18th, that would mean an automatic extension to June 15th if you miss the initial deadline.

 If the automatic two-month expat tax extension doesn’t give you enough time to prepare your taxes properly, you can request a further extension.
 This extension moves the deadline six months beyond the original deadline, extending it to October 16, 2023.